NRA backs additional regulations on rapid-fire gun 'bump stocks'

 "Unfortunately, the first response from some politicians has been to call for more gun control.
 Banning guns from law-abiding Americans based on the criminal act of a madman will do nothing to prevent future attacks," LaPierre and Cox said.

-And they used the statement to reiterate their desire that Congress pass a bill to make concealed carry weapons permits valid across state lines, "which will allow law-abiding Americans to defend themselves."
+And they used the statement to reiterate their desire that Congress pass a bill to make concealed carry weapons permits valid across state lines.

+Meanwhile, Americans for Responsible Solutions, the gun safety group run by former Democratic Rep. Gabby Giffords, is working on a separate framework with the goal of attracting bipartisan support.

+Unlike bills already introduced by Democrats in the House and Senate that would criminalize the possession of bump stocks, the proposal would regulate existing devices by making them subject to the same strict law that covers machine guns and would ban their future manufacture.